donnydavis/ansible-api/README.md

 # Ansible API
-This is a really really simple ansible API written in Flask.
+This is a really really simple API for Ansible written in Flask.
 It's meant to be lightweight and used in a distrubted manner to bring scale to Ansible and the capability to make REST based requests to a host.

 The code is not meant for production use in its current state.
 Its missing functions to protect your system from misuse.

 If you are looking for a fully fledged API, take a look at the AWX project.

-This Flask app lets you look at your roles via the api, and lets you run playbooks via the API
+This Flask app lets you look at your roles via the API, and lets you run playbooks via the API

 To get started